rssalessio/torch-rl-learnable-environment/README.md

 # Learnable Environments for Model-Based Reinforcement Learning

 The goal of this repository is to provide a gym-compatible library to easily perform model-based Reinforcement Learning experiments using PyTorch.
+The library makes it easier to create learnable environments and ensembles of networks that can be used to learn the dynamics of an environment.

+Specifically, the library provides the following:

+- Provide a gym-like interface for environments that use a neural network to model the transition/reward function
+- Provide implementations of neural networks used to model the transition/reward function (leveraging ensembles of networks)

+See also the example in `example/test.py` to see an example of ensemble network trained on the `CartPole` environment.

 Author: Alessio Russo, alessior@kth.se